-The Help is set against the civil rights era and the drama begins when the junior league queen bee, Hilly Holbrooke, takes a stand against the maids using their employers' bathrooms.
-One of her friends defies her and tries to get two of the maids, played by Viola Davis and Octavia Spencer, to tell the world what their lives are really like.
+The Help is set against the civil rights era and the drama begins when the Junior League queen bee, Hilly Holbrooke, takes a stand against the maids' using their employers' bathrooms.
+One of her friends defies her and tries to get two of the maids, played by Viola Davis and Spencer, to tell the world what their lives are really like.

 Spencer plays Minny and she practically steals the show with crisp dialogue and an arsenal of explosive facial expressions.